MA Politics and Contemporary History

 A significant proportion of postgraduate students on this course progress to doctoral level study, and some have carried on in academia and hold permanent positions in some of the leading universities in Europe.

-For those students who wish to continue with their studies following the successful completion of one of our MA programmes, the school offers MRes and MPhil/PhD degrees.
+Students who wish to continue with their studies following the successful completion of one of our MA programmes may wish consider our MRes and MPhil/PhD degrees.
 Research degree supervision in most of the major sub-areas of the discipline of politics is offered by the increasing number of academic staff working in the school.

 Average starting salary and career progression

-In 2014, 92.9% of postgraduates in the school who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £22,409 with the highest being £29,000.*
+In 2015, 82% of postgraduates in the School of Politics and International Relations who were available for employment had secured work or further study within six months of graduation.*

 Career prospects and employability